What to know about Clapham

 And what will you get for your money renting in Clapham?

-As Clapham's premium estate agent, Marsh & Parsons will typically rent one-bedroom flats from between 350 and 400pw.
-In its core area of Clapham Old Town SW4, one-bedroom flats with a garden will achieve between 425-455pw.
-The High Street is still slightly cheaper although catching up with the Old Town fast, with rents for one-bedroom flats starting at 330pw, and similarly in nearby Brixton SW2 rents start at a similar price.
+As Clapham's premium estate agent, Marsh & Parsons will typically rent one-bedroom flats from between £350 and £400pw.
+In its core area of Clapham Old Town SW4, one-bedroom flats with a garden will achieve £425-£455pw.
+The High Street is still slightly cheaper although catching up with the Old Town fast, with rents for one-bedroom flats starting at £330pw.

 What else can you expect from Clapham?

-For more formal dining, Fish Club on St John's Hill, is a gastro-chippie and was voted Time Out's Best Cheap Eat; and Fish in a Tie is another very reasonable seafood-eatery.
-For those seeking something upmarket More! serves modern European cuisine, with a rustic influence, and is well worth a visit.
-Grafton House in Old Town is another sumptuous restaurant with sleek design, a fabulous atmosphere, and excellent food, while Carmen on Clapham Common South Side is a tapas bar that is packed on most nights.
+For more formal dining, Fish Club on St John's Hill is a gastro-chippie and was voted Time Out's Best Cheap Eat; and Fish in a Tie is another very reasonable seafood eatery.
+For those seeking something upmarket, More! serves modern European cuisine with a rustic influence, and is well worth a visit.
+Grafton House in Clapham Old Town is another sumptuous restaurant with sleek design, a fabulous atmosphere and excellent food, while Carmen on Clapham Common South Side is a tapas bar that is packed on most nights.

 Green spaces in Clapham